Aussie tech giant Canva’s amendments to its approved plans for its headquarters have been waved through by the City of Sydney.

-Multibillion-dollar Australian tech company Canva is going up-and-up in Surry Hills after its “fruitful experience” with the City of Sydney this week gaining an extra deck for its headquarters.
+Multibillion-dollar Australian tech company Canva has won support for its plans at Surry Hills after its “fruitful experience” with the City of Sydney this week.

 The proposal is due to go before the Central Sydney Planning Committee for determination on February 13.